newsquid/mscore/README.md

 ## Database connection
 A database connection is established with the `InitDB()` function.
-It takes no arguments, but establishes the connection based on the followin environment
+It takes no arguments, but establishes the connection based on the following environment
 variables:

 - `DB`: The database type ("sqlite3", "mysql", etc.)